×

 When we asked people living in Portugal about club and activities where newcomers can meet others, they responded:

 "Many expats in Portugal join social groups and local clubs specific to their interests and professions, such as book clubs, running clubs, wine tasting clubs, and even language exchange groups.
 For example, the Lisbon Expat Networking Club is an online group focused on networking, business, and career development for expats in Portugal.
 Other ways expats can meet people in Portugal is by attending cultural events or being involved in community activities.
 Many cities and towns across the country also offer language classes, which is a great way to meet people and improve language skills.
-Additionally, expats can reach out to other people through social media platforms and websites such as Expat.com," wrote one member in Portugal.
+Additionally, expats can reach out to other people through social media platforms and websites such as Expat.com," explained one expat living in Portugal.

 What is life like in Portugal?